Dallas to New Orleans Road Trip is one of the most popular road trips from North Texas.

 New Orleans to Dallas drive

-On the return New Orleans road trip, consider driving via Houston and enjoying the attractions of the Bayou City.
+On the return New Orleans to DFW road trip, consider driving via Houston and enjoying the attractions of the Bayou City.

 Then take the Houston to Dallas drive back to the Big D.